AiyoyoSoftware/24xx-Companion/README.md

 ## About 24xx

 24xx is a rules-light tabletop RPG system by Jason Tocci that uses dice pools for resolution.
-This companion app helps you manage a character, roll dice, track resources, and use oracle tables for solo or GM-less play.
+This **community made** companion app helps you manage a character, roll dice, track resources, and use oracle tables for solo or GM-less play.

 ## Features